-The COVID-19 pandemic, which began in December 2019 and remains ongoing, has spread worldwide and caused governments worldwide to implement measures to slow the spread of the pandemic through quarantines, travel restrictions, heightened border scrutiny, business shutdowns and other measures.
-The pandemic and government measures taken in response have also had a significant impact, both direct and indirect, on businesses and commerce, as worker shortages have occurred, supply chains have been disrupted, facilities and production have been suspended and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.
-Since the beginning of the COVID-19 pandemic, three vaccines for COVID-19 have received Emergency Use Authorization by the FDA and two of those later received marketing approval.
+The COVID-19 pandemic, which began in December 2019 and remains ongoing, has spread worldwide and caused governments internationally to implement measures to slow the spread of the pandemic through quarantines, travel restrictions, heightened border scrutiny, business shutdowns and other measures.
+The pandemic and government measures taken in response have also had a significant impact, both direct and indirect, on businesses and commerce, as worker shortages have occurred, supply chains have been disrupted, facilities and production have been suspended and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen at various times.
+Since the beginning of the COVID-19 pandemic, several vaccines for COVID-19 have received Emergency Use Authorization by the FDA and a number of those later received marketing approval.
 Additional vaccines may be authorized or approved in the future.
 The resultant demand for vaccines and potential for manufacturing facilities and materials to be commandeered under the Defense Production Act of 1950, or equivalent foreign legislation, may make it more difficult to obtain materials or manufacturing slots for the products needed for our clinical trials, which could lead to delays in the initiation or conduct of our trials.
 While these COVID-19 vaccines are now actively being distributed in the United States and around the world, the vaccines have not been universally adopted by and distributed throughout the global population and new strains of COVID-19 have accelerated and expanded the continued spread of this virus.
 As a result, the future progression of the pandemic, the definition and establishment of a new normal, and its effects on our business and operations remain uncertain.
 Current and future government shutdown orders in the U.S. and other countries may impact our discovery programs, preclinical studies and development programs, as well as our supply chain.
-In addition, any delays in foreign shipments comi
+In addition, any delays in foreign shipments coming into the United States could also impact our preclinical studies, clinical trial plans or other business operations.